It’s probably best known for its castles, mountains and beaches, but there are also some amazingly beautiful villages in North Wales to explore.

 The area around Betws-y-Coed is more forested than mountainous, but the Gwydir Forest holds many North Wales attractions, from the famous foaming Swallow Falls to the narrow ravine at Fairy Glen.

+Unique Portmeirion is one of the most famous villages in Wales, and we rate it one of the most beautiful villages in Europe.
 It’s a fantasy village created by local architect Clough Williams-Ellis, intended as a holiday village and a refuge for ‘rescued buildings’.
 These range from an Italian-style campanile (bell tower) to a Neoclassical colonnade and a 17th century wooden roof to a meditating Buddha.

-You can visit the village on a day ticket, but one of the best things to do in Portmeirion is to stay overnight there, whether in one of the cottages around the village Piazza, or at the Hotel Portmeirion or its sister up the hill, Castell Deudraeth.
+Insider Tip: You can visit the village on a day ticket, but one of the best things to do in Portmeirion is to stay overnight there, whether in one of the cottages around the village Piazza, or at the Hotel Portmeirion or its sister up the hill, Castell Deudraeth.

 Beddgelert, in the heart of Snowdonia, is one of the prettiest villages in Wales.
 It’s a lot smaller than Betws-y-Coed, but just as quirky.
-Its buildings are mainly quaint stone cottages, and include several pubs and restaurants.
+Its buildings are mainly quaint stone cottages and include several pubs and restaurants.

 The village sits on the river Glaslyn, just above the Aberglaslyn Pass and Gorge, through which the Welsh Highland Railway passes on.
 Its stunning route from Caernarfon via Porthmadog to Blaenau Ffestiniog.

 The village’s name means ‘Grave of Gelert’ – the story goes that Gelert, a dog owned by Welsh prince Llywelyn the Great, was killed by his owner, who believed he had killed his baby – when he had saved the child from a wolf.
 The grave is beneath a tree just to the south of the village.

-It’s one of the best villages in Snowdonia , close to some of the most beautiful lakes in Europe, with Llyn Dinas and Llyn Gwynant both a few minutes’ drive away.
+Insider tip: It’s one of the best villages in Snowdonia , close to some of the most beautiful lakes in Europe, with Llyn Dinas and Llyn Gwynant both a few minutes’ drive away.